SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 from which to create dice roll values.

 The ``generator`` property is of type ``RandomNumberGenerator``.
-Therefore, it can be set to an instance of
+Therefore, you can set it to an instance of
 *any* type that adopts the ``RandomNumberGenerator`` protocol.
-Nothing else is specified about the nature of the generator --- the only thing that matters is that it must adopt the ``RandomNumberGenerator`` protocol.
+Nothing else is required of the instance you assign to this property, except that the instance must adopt the ``RandomNumberGenerator`` protocol.

 ``Dice`` also has an initializer, to set up its initial state.
 This initializer has a parameter called ``generator``,